intelsdi-x/snap/README.md

 ## Load Plugins
 snap gets its power from the use of plugins.
 The [Plugin Catalog](#plugin-catalog) is a collection of all known plugins for snap.

+- [ ] TODO - guide or pointer to building one of our plugins...

 Next, lets load a few of the demo plugins.
 You can do this via cURL, or `snapctl`, snap's CLI:

 ```sh